dftbplus/recipes/docs/defect/carbon2d-elec.rst

 Finally we should identify the localised defect levels for vacancy 2 and plot the corresponding one-electron wavefunctions.

-The vacancy was created by removing one C-atom, which had three first neighbors.
-Therefore, three *sp2* type dangling bonds remain in the lattice, which will then form some linear combinations to produce three defect levels, which may or may not be in the band gap.
+The vacancy was created by removing one C atom, which had three first neighbors.
+Therefore, three :math:`\text{sp}^2` type dangling bonds remain in the lattice, which will then form some linear combinations to produce three defect levels, which may or may not be in the band gap.
 The DOS you have plotted before, indicates there are indeed defect levels in the gap, but due to the smearing it